arafat20mupi/StaffStream/README.md

 - **Node.js:** A JavaScript runtime environment that allows you to run JavaScript code outside a web browser.
 This enables server-side scripting and APIs.
 - **Express.js:** A web application framework for Node.js that simplifies server creation and routing.
 It handles incoming requests and sends responses.
 - **JWT (JSON Web Token):** A popular authentication mechanism for secure user sessions.
 JWTs encode user data and a signature, ensuring secure communication between client and server.
-- **Firebase (optional):** A Google-backed platform offering various services like authentication, databases, and hosting.
+- **Firebase :** A Google-backed platform offering various services like authentication, databases, and hosting.
 You can use it for user authentication and potentially other functionalities.

 ## Development Setup